 Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected health risk.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-Minimum Reporting Limit (MRL) - The smallest measured concentration of a substance that can be reliably measured by a given analytical method.

 Millirems per year (MREM) - A measure of radiation absorbed by the body.